To provide opportunities for the betterment of the community through collaboration, networking and the promotion of volunteerism.

 Oversees development and implementation of the marketing and communications for the CCCHS including monthly newsletters, website and social media.

-Responsible for planning and execution of the annual volunteer dinner.
+Responsible for planning and execution of the annual volunteer recognition event.

 Responsible for creating the grant application, soliciting grant proposal, identifying awardee/s, and monitoring the grant.